kitten/fluorine/docs/introduction/concepts.md

 ```

 Concatenating agendas is very common and that's why the
 concatenation is baked into the schedule method.
-Just
-pass multiple agendas as arguments and they will be
+Pass multiple agendas as
+arguments and they will be concatenated:
-concatenated:

 ```js
 dispatcher.schedule(clearTodos, makeCookies)